fde-capu/ICR/README.md

 Copyright 2020 fde-capu

 This is authorial and original work.
-If you find it profitable or useful in any form, you are not allowed to use it without my authorization; just reach out to me to settle things up, of course I would like to know.
+If you find it profitable or useful in any form, you are not allowed to use it without my authorization; just reach out to me to settle things down - of course I would like to know!
 If you are here out of intellectual interest, feel free to comment and contribute.